shmex-j/cinema-service/README.md

 Using [sql query tool](https://www.youtube.com/watch?v=M-OXq10Tj-E&ab_channel=GeekyShows) run [this](/src/main/resources/init-db.sql) SQL script to initialize db.
 This will create db schema that uses in this app.

 Configuring application
 Clone repository using Git CLI or IDE.
-In src/main/resources fill file db.properties with your db parameters.
+In src/main/resources change properties in db.properties file to your db parameters, including username and password of connection remembered when you created one.

 ### Running with IDE | using IntellyJ IDEA Ultimate